miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 $$\hat{\varepsilon}=y - \hat{\beta}_0 + \hat{\beta}_1 x_i$$

-These residuals correspond to the vertical distances between the values that did not fit the model and the regression line, in order to identify if the proposed model is good, it is necessary to check if the amount of errors is close to zero computing a the following total distance:
+These residuals correspond to the vertical distances between the values that did not fit the model and the regression line, in order to identify if the proposed model is good, it is necessary to check if the amount of errors is close to zero computing the following total distance:

 $$S = \sum_{i=1}^{n}{\hat{\varepsilon}_i}$$